Magic tricycles: Efficient magic state generation with finite block-length quantum LDPC codes: Main results

 where the $\mathbf{A},\mathbf{B},\mathbf{C}$ matrices are the same as in \cref{eq::parity_check_mats}.
-The tolerance to measurement qubit errors is determined by the single-shot distance $D_Z^{SS}$~\cite{campbell2019theory}, which is defined as the minimum weight of a faulty syndrome that passes all meta-checks but is not a $Z$ syndrome.
+The tolerance to measurement qubit errors is determined by the single-shot distance $D_Z^{SS}$~\cite{campbell2019theory}, which is defined as the minimum weight of a faulty syndrome that passes all metachecks but is not a $Z$ syndrome.
 A large $D_Z^{SS}$ indicates considerable redundancy, facilitating the identification of sparse syndrome errors.
-For all codes examined (see \cref{table::all_codes} and \cref{table::short_depth_codes}), we find $D^{SS}_Z = D_Z$, or at least share their upper bounds as obtained by Monte Carlo methods (see \cref{sec::distance_finding}).
+For all codes examined (see \cref{table::all_codes}), we found $D^{SS}_Z = D_Z$, or at least their upper bounds when exact distances were intractable to compute (see \cref{sec::distance_finding}).
+Concurrently, $D^{SS}_Z = D_Z$ was proven for this $H_{meta}$ analytically in \cite{jacob2025singleshot}.
+It is also always possible to extend $H_{meta}$ into a full-rank matrix \cite{campbell2019theory} by forcing the decoder to repair the noisy syndrome into one that can be produced by a pattern of data qubit errors, resulting in $D^{SS} = \infty$.

-In conjunction with \textit{soundness} properties \cite{campbell2019theory} and under select error models, metachecks have been shown to allow for a decoder to fault-tolerantly infer the $Z$ stabilizer eigenvalues after only a constant number of error correction rounds.
+Metachecks combine with \textit{soundness} properties \cite{campbell2019theory} to enable fault-tolerant inference of the $Z$ stabilizer eigenvalues after only a constant number of error correction rounds under select error models.
 It is worth noting that this task of preparing the $Z$ stabilizers to $+1$ from a completely random initialization is a more challenging task than just single shot error correction \cite{hong2024single, bombin2015single}, where a decoder may assume that the $Z$ stabilizers were fault-tolerantly fixed to $+1$ prior to the observed noise.
 For example, many hypergraph product codes enable single-shot error correction but not single-shot state preparation~\cite{hong2024single}.

-We supplement our theoretical understanding of the tricycle codes' single-shot state preparability with a direct simulation of single-shot state preparation for three codes with good finite-size encoding rates and distances.
+In \cref{sec:soundness}, we prove soundness properties for a certain sub-class of tricycle codes in the $Z$ basis and review the ensuing guarantee on single-shot $Z$ basis decodability, which applies to state preparation \cite{xu2025fast}.
+Moreover, we perform direct simulations of single-shot state preparation for three codes with good finite-size encoding rates and distances, showing that general tricycle codes appear to host single-shot state-preparation properties.
 Our results, shown in \cref{fig:state-preparation} demonstrate exponential suppression of the logical error with increased distance, consistent with fault-tolerant state preparation.